 Youth STEM Focus

 Research tells us that the diminishing pool of STEM talent needs to be addressed head on by engaging students throughout their education.
 For many, the wide range of roles and career paths available to those studying a STEM related subject means that visualising a future career is difficult.
-People & Skills Day will bring STEM to life, showcasing advanced engineering and technology, and the type career paths available, enabling students to visualise where their STEM qualifications could take them.
-STEM will be promoted across the exhibitor floor, with a bespoke programme of student activities.
-In addition, the seminar programme will provide an opportunity for a more traditional learning environment where students will be able to hear presentations from insightful industry experts.
+People & Skills Day brought STEM to life, showcasing advanced engineering and technology, and the type career paths available, enabling students to visualise where their STEM qualifications could take them.
+STEM was promoted across the exhibitor floor, with a bespoke programme of student activities.
+In addition, the seminar programme provided an opportunity for a more traditional learning environment where students were able to hear presentations from insightful industry experts.

-There will be hands on challenges and opportunities for students to get to grips with specific areas of STEM and defence, across the event, including:
+Hands on challenges and opportunities for students to get to grips with specific areas of STEM and defence featured across the event, including: